anpham6/android-docs/source/settings/local-storage.rst

 .. code-block::
   :caption: Save

-  await squared.copyTo("/path/project", {/* options saved with JSON.stringify */}, "copy-example", true); // Will overwrite and not merge with previously saved settings
+  await squared.copyTo("/path/project", {/* options */}, "copy-example", true); // Will overwrite when "true" and not merge with previously saved settings

 .. code-block::
   :caption: Load